Concerns Christine treats

 Calluses & Cracked Heels

-Calluses are areas of thickened, hardened skin that build up under pressure and friction, and when they form on a dry heel they can split into painful cracks (heel fissures) that may bleed or become infected.
+Calluses are areas of thickened, hardened skin that build up under pressure and friction, and when they form on a dry heel they can split into painful cracks (heel fissures) that may bleed or let infection in: a particular danger if you have diabetes.
+Callus and cracked heel treatment in Canary Wharf, London with our HCPC-registered podiatrists pairs comfortable scalpel debridement with offloading and emollient advice, so we treat the cause rather than just smoothing the surface.

 Callus & Hard Skin Treatment · Price on enquiry